James, brother of Jesus: Death

 Martyrdom of James the Just in Menologion of Basil II, a manuscript dating from late 10th or early 11th century.

-According to a passage found in Josephus' Antiquities of the Jews (20.9.1), "the brother of Jesus, who was called Christ, whose name was James" met his death after the death of the procurator Porcius Festus but before Lucceius Albinus had assumed office – which has been dated to 62.
-The High Priest Hanan ben Hanan (Ananus ben Ananus) took advantage of this lack of imperial oversight to assemble a Sanhedrin (literally a synhedrion kriton in Greek, a "Sanhedrin of judges"), which condemned James "on the charge of breaking the law", then had him executed by stoning (Antiquities 20.9.1).
-Josephus reports that Hanan's act was widely viewed as little more than judicial murder and offended a number of "those who were considered the most fair-minded people in the city, and strict in their observance of the Law", who went so far as to arrange a meeting with Albinus as he entered the province in order to petition him successfully about the matter.
+In Josephus, James is identified one time in exactly one passage, Josephus' Antiquities of the Jews (20.9.1): "the brother of Jesus, who was called Christ, whose name was James, and some others" met their death after the death of the procurator Porcius Festus but before Lucceius Albinus had assumed office – which has been dated to 62.
+The High Priest Hanan ben Hanan (Ananus ben Ananus) took advantage of this lack of imperial oversight to assemble a Sanhedrin (literally a synhedrion kriton in Greek, a "Sanhedrin of judges"), which condemned James and others "on the charge of breaking the law", then had them executed by stoning (Antiquities 20.9.1).
+Josephus reports that Hanan's act was widely viewed as little more than judicial murder.
+This offended a number of "those who were considered the most fair-minded people in the city, and strict in their observance of the Law", who went so far as to arrange a meeting with Albinus as he entered the province in order to petition him successfully about the matter.
 In response, King Agrippa II replaced Ananus with Jesus son of Damneus.

 Clement of Alexandria relates that "James was thrown from the pinnacle of the Temple, and was beaten to death with a club".

 Hegesippus cites that "the Scribes and Pharisees placed James upon the pinnacle of the temple, and threw down the just man, and they began to stone him, for he was not killed by the fall.
 And one of them, who was a fuller, took the club with which he beat out clothes and struck the just man on the head".

 Origen related an account of the death of James which gave it as a cause of the Roman siege of Jerusalem, something not found in the existing manuscripts of Josephus.